 Executive Summary

 Every report benefits from a high-level overview that busy investors can scan quickly.
+Executive summaries often highlight growth plans and recent strategic decisions impacting the property, providing investors with insight into the direction and priorities of the investment.
 This section covers property performance highlights, milestones achieved since the last report, and any material changes worth noting.

 Financial Performance Metrics